ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The UOS verifies their Data Steward role is in the auth context and validates the request parameters.
 If there are no errors, the UOS updates its copy of the `DataUploadCase` and emits an outbox event and returns a successful response.
+The UOS will also emit an audit log event with the ID of the user who made the change as well as the timestamp.

 ### Work Package Creation
 > The user journey "`DataUploadCase` Creation` must have been completed.